-Those acts that are not expected to have any anti-competitive effect do not pose problems under the Antimonopoly Act.
+Among joint activities of enterprises, etc., those acts that are not expected to have any anti-competitive effects do not pose problems under the Antimonopoly Act.

-Most of the joint activities of enterprises, etc. that satisfy the following factors are considered to fall under the category of acts without anticompetitive effects: not affecting matters that constitute important means of competition including prices, not restraining the market entry of enterprises, and not excluding existing enterprises from a market.
+Most of the joint activities of enterprises, etc. that satisfy the following factors are considered to fall under the category of acts without anticompetitive effects: not affecting matters that constitute important means of competition including prices, not restraining entry of enterprises, and not excluding incumbents from markets.